webobook/virtual-tours-web-api/README.md

 &lt;/<span style="color: #2f6f9f;">html</span>&gt;
 </pre></figure>

-### Example of integrating EvoVR Player by loading the virtual tour in a modal window.
+### Example of integrating [Evo Virtual Tour Player](https://webobook.com/api-virtual-tours) by loading the virtual tour in a modal window.

 <p>If you want to load the virtual tour after clicking a button in a full-screen modal window, you can use a custom button or the built-in widget.</p>